ThatsVie/atlas-headphones/README.md

 **HTML**

-Header: Includes a logo and navigation links ("What We Do", "Our Results", "Contact Us").
+The Header includes a logo and navigation links ("What We Do", "Our Results", "Contact Us").

-Hero Section: Contains a headline, subheadline, call-to-action button, and a descriptive paragraph.
+The Hero section contains a headline, subheadline, call-to-action button, and a descriptive paragraph.

 **CSS**